Amira Willighagen: 2014–present

-Willighagen released three music videos: "Ave Maria (Vavilov)", from the album Merry Christmas, "In The Stars", from the album With All My Heart and "Cinema Paradiso (Se)", a song from the movie with the same title, in memory of the composer Ennio Morricone.
+Willighagen's YouTube channel features music videos and concert recordings: "Ave Maria (Vavilov)", from the album Merry Christmas, "In The Stars", from the album With All My Heart, "Cinema Paradiso (Se)", a song from the movie with the same title, in memory of the composer Ennio Morricone, "Amen", "La Califfa", "How Does a Moment Last Forever", "Nearer, My God, to Thee", "When You Wish Upon a Star", "Caruso" and other.
 Willighagen's most viewed video recording on YouTube is that from André Rieu's concert in Maastricht (July 2014).
 She also has performances featured on five DVDs and five CDs: Afrikaans Is Groot 2016, Classics Is Groot 2016, Classics Is Groot 2017, Classics Is Groot 2018 and Classics Is Groot 2019, all published by Coleske Artists.
 The song "Barcelona", performed by Willighagen in duet with Ruhan du Toit, is included on Touch Of Class's album, More Magic.

 Among the concerts in 2019 can be mentioned: on 21 March in Sun Arena, Pretoria (with Helmut Lotti), on 16 April at Durbanville High School (with the Tygerberg Children's Choir), on 19 and 20 July at Classics Is Groot, Sun Arena, Pretoria, on 10 August in Kasane, Botswana, near a huge baobab (with Andre Swartz and Jannie Moolman), on 14 September at Louis Trichard Emmanuel Christian School, Zoutpansberg, on 8 October in Bloemfontein (with Jannie Moolman), on 23 October at Nelson Mandela University Auditorium, Port Elizabeth (with Corlea Botha), on 1 December in Turnhout, Belgium (with Marjolein Acke, Anne Keizer and the Cantabile choir, to mark Gelukskinders Foundation's 5th anniversary).

 According to her Facebook-account, on 9 November 2019 Amira was awarded "International Mediterranean best female opera star 2019".
 Accordingly, the award was handed out to Amira during an International Organization for Diplomatic Relations (IODR) gala in the city of Naples where, as is further stated, she also performed a few songs.
 The Mediterranean Awards are an annual ceremony arranged by the Fondazione Mediterraneo, an Italian organization founded by Naples-based photographer, gallery-owner and architect Michele Capasso, promoting dialogue and peace between nations on various levels.
-There are not known any references to specialized institutions of classical singing or opera in particular that would qualify for giving a profound assessment in an international context on this subject.
-Furthermore, there are not any reports or mentions about an award given to Amira Willighagen to be found on the organization's homepage.